Francesco Zurolo: Failed diplomacy

 Ahmet sent several mediators to ask for the surrender of Otranto, but the people rose up against the first mediator who avoided lynching, a certain Turcman or Turciman: a citizen of Otranto out of contempt threw the keys of the city on the seashore; other sources state that in reality it was the two captains who threw the keys into the well of the city, after having refused the diplomatic offer of unconditional surrender.
 Other mediators managed to escape death and communicated to the Pasha the refusal of Otranto to convert and surrender.
 Another messenger, perhaps the bearer of an ultimatum, did not even manage to get close to Otranto because he was pierced by an arrow at the gates of the city.

 It seems that Gedik himself approached the walls of Otranto with a ship, but was almost killed by a cannon shot, exploded with orders from commander Zurolo.

-A messenger was dispatched to beseech King Ferdinand I of Naples for assistance, but most of the Aragonese militias were already committed in Tuscany.

 Attack of Otranto

 Ahmed Pasha, after having failed all diplomatic attempts, gave the order to bombard the enemy walls for 3 days, on 9, 10 and 11 August, during which the walls were only slightly reinforced by the defenders.

-"Nearly seven eighths (350) of Otranto's militia slipped over the city walls and fled".
-The remaining fifty soldiers fought alongside the citizens and poured boiling oil and water on the Ottomans who attempted to scale the ramparts amidst the cannon fire.
+During those days of the siege, nearly seven-eighths (350 soldiers) of the Otranto militia scaled the city walls and fled, along with a small number of other terrified citizens.
+The remaining fifty soldiers fought alongside the inhabitants who stayed behind, pouring boiling oil and water onto the Ottomans attempting to scale the ramparts under cannon fire.

+Despite the Turks' vast numerical superiority, the defenders fought with courage and faith, encouraged by the commander himself.
 During these 3 days, the Turkish soldiers who were captured by the defenders were killed by slaughter, some hanged and others impaled, on the orders of Zurolo, to scare the attackers.
 The Turks then managed to break through the walls with their batteries and open a gap at a point, where the door called La Porticella was located.
 On the day of the last battle, when the invaders managed to open the breach (see siege) in the walls, despite having been seriously wounded in the arm during an assault the previous day, Francesco rushed armed together with his son and other brave men in an attempt to repel the invaders, dying shortly thereafter.

 Giovanni Antonio Delli Falconi died the following day, still in defense of the city.

 The monument to the martyrs of Otranto present in the homologous castle.